barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 # Build Caffe

 Go to [https://github.com/BVLC/caffe](https://github.com/BVLC/caffe), download zip archive and unpack it.
 Or clone the source code.
-Enter the caffe-master directory in the terminal window.
+Enter the caffe-home directory in the terminal window.

 ```
 mkdir build